 After that, sauté the zucchini with a dash of salt.

 Then, place the cooked rice in a large bowl and arrange vegetables on top.

-If desired, beef, egg or both can be placed in the center.
+If desired, meat, egg, or both can be placed in the center.

-Serve each helping with small bowls of red pepper paste (kochujang) and sesame oil.
+Serve each helping with small bowls of gochujang and remaining sesame oil.